sellenth/crow/README.md

 To submit a password open a TCP socket to ('127.0.0.1', 55556) and s.send() the password

 To register a user you will need to do this with the software you are using for each database.
-In the default cast this means registering the user's face, qr code, voice command, and pin.
+In the default case this means registering the user's face, qr code, voice command, and pin.

 After submitting the information the user's information will be registered and broadcast to all active auth nodes.
 Within the next 3.5 minutes (the client node update interval) the user will be able to log in succesfully.

 # Authenticating users

-To authenticate a user from a client node simply open a tcp socket to ('127.0.0.1', 55556) and send the user's information in the format user:password.
+To authenticate a user from a client node simply open a tcp socket to ('127.0.0.1', 55556) and send the user's information in the format user:password, or you can run the "submit.py" script.
 The client node will handle the rest and sent the user's share to the auth nodes if the information presented is correct.